codesnippetspro/code-snippets/readme.txt

 A full list of our Frequently Asked Questions can be found at [help.codesnippets.pro](https://help.codesnippets.pro/collection/3-faq).

-= How do I insert snippets into the post text editor? = Code Snippets v2 is designed to be used with PHP Function Snippets, which are not intended to be inserted as content, but instead persistently on your site as if they were part of a plugin or your theme's functions.php file.

 = How can I recover my site if it is crashed by a buggy snippet? = You can recover your site by enabling the Code Snippets safe mode feature.
 Instructions for how to turn it on are available here: <https://help.codesnippets.pro/article/12-safe-mode>.